International Spends Credit Cards

 International Online Shopping

-The rise of cross-border e-commerce means you do not need to travel to incur international transaction fees.
-Purchases on Amazon US, AliExpress, ASOS, or subscription services billed in USD, EUR, or GBP all attract forex markup.
-Cards with low markup are valuable for habitual international online shoppers even without physical travel.
+The rise of cross-border e-commerce means you don't need to travel to incur international transaction fees.
+Purchases on international websites, or subscription services billed in USD, EUR, or GBP, all attract the same forex markup as a physical transaction abroad.
+Cards with low or zero markup are valuable for habitual international online shoppers even without physical travel.

 Dynamic Currency Conversion: Always Decline It

-When paying abroad, the POS terminal may offer to charge you in INR instead of the local currency — this is Dynamic Currency Conversion (DCC).
-Always decline.
-DCC rates are typically 4–8% worse than the interbank rate, even worse than a standard forex markup card.
-Pay in local currency and let your card handle the conversion.
+When paying abroad, the POS terminal may offer to charge you in INR instead of the local currency - this is Dynamic Currency Conversion (DCC).
+Always decline it.
+DCC rates are typically worse than the interbank rate, often worse than even a standard forex-markup card.
+Pay in local currency and let your card handle the conversion at its stated markup rate instead.

 RBI Liberalised Remittance Scheme (LRS) Considerations

 For international credit card spends above ₹7 lakh in a financial year, TCS (Tax Collected at Source) of 20% applies under the LRS framework.
 This TCS is credited against your tax liability and is refundable when filing ITR.
-However, it creates a cash flow impact.
-Heavy international spenders should plan accordingly and track cumulative spends.
+However, it creates a cash flow impact - heavy international spenders should plan accordingly and track cumulative spends across the financial year.

 Prepaid Travel Cards vs. Credit Cards

-Prepaid forex cards lock in exchange rates at loading time, hedging against rupee depreciation.
-However, they typically lack reward programmes.
-For most travellers, a zero-markup credit card with travel rewards (earning miles on every international purchase) outperforms a prepaid card on a total-value basis.
+Prepaid forex cards lock in exchange rates at loading time, hedging against rupee depreciation, but typically lack reward programmes.
+For most travellers, a zero or low-markup credit card - especially one like IDFC FIRST Wealth that also earns travel rewards - outperforms a prepaid card on a total-value basis, since you get both the markup savings and ongoing reward earnings.

 Compare Top International Spends Cards